defgsus/clipig/docs/README.md

 degree with a random center in the middle 2/3rds of the image.
-This does not create a repeatable texture and the edges are typically a bit underdeveloped because they get rotated out of the visible area a couple of times.
+This does not create a repeatable texture and the edges are typically a bit underdeveloped because they get rotated out of the visible area some amount of time.

-It shows some good areas with shiny metal and spoony curliness but it's not recognizable as a spoon too much.
+The image shows some good areas with shiny metal and spoony curliness but it's still not quite recognizable as a spoon.

-Let's go ahead and add some other stuff:
+Let's jump forward and add some other stuff:

 ```yaml
 targets: